Enamine: Formation

-Enamines are labile and therefore chemically useful moieties which can be easily produced from commercially available starting reagents.
-A common route for enamine production is via an acid-catalyzed nucleophilic reaction of ketone or aldehyde species containing an α-hydrogen with secondary amines.
+In some cases, acid-catalysts are employed.
 Acid catalysis is not always required, if the pKaH of the reacting amine is sufficiently high (for example, pyrrolidine, which has a pKaH of 11.26).
-If the pKaH of the reacting amine is low, however, then acid catalysis is required through both the addition and the dehydration steps (common dehydrating agents include MgSO4 and Na2SO4).
-Primary amines are usually not used for enamine synthesis due to the preferential formation of the more thermodynamically stable imine species.
+If the pKaH of the reacting amine is low, however, then acid catalysis is required through both the addition and the dehydration steps.
+Common dehydrating agents include MgSO4 and Na2SO4.

 Methyl ketone self-condensation is a side-reaction which can be avoided through the addition of TiCl4 into the reaction mixture (to act as a water scavenger).

-An example of an aldehyde reacting with a secondary amine to form an enamine via a carbinolamine intermediate is shown below:
+Primary amines are usually not used for enamine synthesis.
+Instead, such reactions give imines: